FaiziCodeSpace/verify-email/README.md

 3. Enter the code to verify.

-4.Verified emails are saved to verified.json.
+4. Verified emails are saved to verified.json.

 Built for learning and practice purposes by Faizan